 Fat grafting is one of the most exciting areas of innovation to hit plastic surgery in the last two decades.
 It’s recycling at its best.
-During the fat grafting procedure, you’re taking excess fat from an area where you don’t want it such as the outer thighs, hips or abdomen, and placing it in an area where you do you want it like the breasts, face and buttocks.
+During the fat grafting procedure, you’re taking excess fat from an area where you don’t want it such as the outer thighs, hips or abdomen, and placing it in an area where you do want it, like the breasts, face and buttocks.
 Not only does fat grafting allow the patient to “pump up the volume” naturally, but fat is also an incredibly rich source of stem cells.
 And stem cells are literally the fountain of youth.

 Board certified plastic surgeon Dr. Bruce Van Natta is at the forefront of new breast surgery innovations.
 For him, fat grafting to the breast is a total game changer.
 It can be used: